PaddlePaddle/docs/docs/dev_guides/git_guides/code_review_en.md

 1）Make sure that unit tests in CI pass through successfully.If it fails,it means problems have been found in submitted code which will not be reviewed by reviewer.

-2）If you have tackled with problems of an Issue,please add `fix #issue_number` to the *first* comment area of PULL Request.Then the corresponding Issue will be closed automatically after the merge of PULL Request.Keywords are including:close, closes, closed, fix, fixes, fixed, resolve, resolves, resolved.Please select appropriate word.Please refer to [Closing issues via commit messages](https://help.github.com/articles/closing-issues-via-commit-messages) for more details.
+2）If you have tackled with problems of an Issue,please add `fix #issue_number` to the *first* comment area of Pull Request.Then the corresponding Issue will be closed automatically after the merge of Pull Request.Keywords are including:close, closes, closed, fix, fixes, fixed, resolve, resolves, resolved.Please select appropriate word.Please refer to [Closing issues via commit messages](https://help.github.com/articles/closing-issues-via-commit-messages) for more details.

 In addition,please follow the following regulations in response to the suggestion of reviewers: